--The Swedish-based Uppsala Conflict Data Program (UCDP) is more recent and has recorded ongoing violent conflicts since the 1970s.10 It complements the Norwegian-based Peace Research Institute Oslo (PRIO), which has data from 1946.11 Both datasets are updated periodically and define very clearly the armed conflicts they investigate.
+-The Swedish-based Uppsala Conflict Data Program (UCDP) is more recent and has recorded ongoing violent conflicts since the 1970s.
+11 to complements the Norwegianbased Peace Research Institute Oslo (PRIO), which has data from 1946.12 Both datasets are updated periodically and define very clearly the armed conflicts they investigate.
 But they use a different range of sources.
-PRIO relies heavily on summary estimates and expert assessments of overall fatalities, because its body count of battle deaths started at a time when there were no media databases such as Factiva and no Internet to undertake electronic searches for reports of individuals killed in battle.
-By contrast, the UCDP claims to provide "one of the most accurate and well-used data-sources on global armed conflicts" because it compiles a variety of sources to count the annual total of combat-related fatalities from news and human rights reports of individual violent incidents.
-This includes keying a specific string of search words related to organized violence into the online Factiva database, which carries over 10,000 different newspapers and newswires (Reuters, Agence France Presse, Xinhua), as well as television and radio broadcasts mentioned in BBC Monitoring.12 Articles are then downloaded by human coders and manually sorted to avoid possible biases.
+PRIO relies heavily fatalities, because its body count of battle deaths started at a time when there were no media databases such as Factiva and no Internet to undertake electronic searches for reports claims to provide "one of the most accurate and wellused data-sources on global armed conflicts" because it compiles a variety of sources to count the annual total of combat-related fatalities from news and human rights reports of individual violent incidents.
+This includes keying a specific string of search words related to organized violence into the online Factiva database, which carries over 10,000 different newspapers and newswires (Reuters, Agence France Presse, Xinhua), as well as television and radio broadcasts mentioned in BBC Monitoring.13 Articles are then downloaded by human coders and manually sorted to avoid possible biases.
 But the event data are provided without references to specific sources.

 -Finally, the UK-based Armed Conflict Location and Event Data Project (ACLED) began in 1997 at the University of Sussex.
 It now claims to be "the most comprehensive public collection of political violence and protest data for developing states".
 Definitions and coding rules are clearly stated.
 Information is aggregated from a variety of primary and secondary sources.
-Local and international news reports are used to code over three-quarters of events, and ACLED relies on over 50 sources, as against two on average for UCDP.13 The project also claims to be connected with several local organizations that provide direct information, yet are not named to protect anonymity.
+Local and international news reports are used to code over three-quarters of events, and ACLED relies on over 50 sources, as against two on average for UCDP.
+The project also claims to be connected with several local organizations that provide direct information, yet are not named to protect anonymity.
 As with UCDP, the event data statistics are in fact published without references to specific sources.
 This is, again, quite different from Nigeria Watch.